Champion A Strong Local Economy

 - Oppose patchwork or unnecessary regulations that create economic impediments to energy independence.

 - Energy development has enriched Weld County, helping Weld County to be one of the only counties to be debt free.
-With $8.1 billion in assessed value, Weld County ranks third in the state in total value, while only being the 9th largest in population.
+With $9.5 billion in assessed value, Weld County ranks one in the state in total value, while only being the 9th largest in population.

 - For every 1,000 drops of water used in Colorado, only one drop is used for energy development.

 The mission of the Ag Committee is to promote agriculture and agri-business for compatible relationships with businesses and residents of the Greeley area.
 It focuses on building community understanding of the value of agriculture to the economy.
 Particular areas of interest for the committee include water, immigration and education.
 The committee meets the first Tuesday of every other month (starting in January) at noon at the Greeley Area Chamber of Commerce.
 Presentations from ag-related industry professionals and to plan its symposia and tour.